Jeremy Hunt: Health Secretary (2012–2018)

 In December 2015, an undercover Daily Telegraph investigation showed that in some cases locum agencies, Medicare and Team24 owned by Capita were charging some hospitals higher fees than others and giving false company details.
 The agencies were charging up to 49% of the fee.
 Hunt criticised those who sought "big profits" at the expense of the NHS and taxpayers and promised to "reduce the margins rip-off agencies are able to generate."

-Hunt supported Britain remaining in the European Union (EU) in the 2016 referendum.
-After the result that supported Brexit was announced, Hunt suggested a second referendum on the terms of any exit deal with him personally backing one in which the UK would stay in the Single Market.
+Hunt supported the UK remaining in the European Union (EU) in the 2016 referendum.
+After the result that supported Brexit was announced, Hunt suggested a second referendum on the terms of any exit deal, with him personally backing one in which the UK would stay in the single market.

 Hunt became the longest-serving Health Secretary in British political history on 3 June 2018.

 In October 2016, Hunt called for a reduction in the number of foreign doctors working in the NHS after the UK left the EU.
 At the Conservative Party Conference later in the month, Hunt pledged, by 2025, the NHS would be "self-sufficient in doctors".
 He announced an increase of up to 1,500 extra places at medical schools in the UK in 2018, partly funded by an increase in international medical student fees.
 Hunt also stated UK medical students would be forced to work in the NHS for at least four years or have to repay the cost of their training, around £220,000.

 At the snap 2017 general election, Hunt was again re-elected, with a decreased vote share of 55.7% and a decreased majority of 21,590.

-In October 2017, Hunt stated he supported Brexit, citing the "arrogance of the EU Commission" in responding to the UK Government in the Brexit negotiations.
+In October 2017, Hunt stated he supported Brexit, citing the "arrogance of the European Commission" in responding to the UK Government in the Brexit negotiations.

 In April 2018, The Daily Telegraph reported that Hunt breached anti-money laundering legislation by failing to declare his 50 per cent interest in a property firm to Companies House within the required 28 days.
 Hunt also failed to disclose his interest in the property firm on the Parliamentary Register of Members' interests within the required 28 days.
 Hunt later rectified the error.
 A spokesman for Hunt said that Hunt's "accountant made an error in the Companies House filing, which was a genuine oversight".
 In response, a spokesman for Downing Street agreed with the Cabinet Office that there was no breach of the ministerial code.
 The Labour Party referred Hunt to the parliamentary commissioner for standards.